agropunk/Gravity/a - gitm.md

 <center> <h3> Wherefore agropunk? </h3> </center>

 Agropunk is indigenous to abstract space.
 Agropunk is an encounter between (human and nonhuman) food producers, the lifeworld-as-it-might-have-been, and the fleshy Earth in all her immediacy.
 Agropunk dreams of anarchy but plays games of inside-outside in the capitalist wastelands.
 Agropunk greets the means, medians and modes of production as fellow persons.
-Agropunk is harvest ritual to invoke the critical and material consequences of imagination.
+Agropunk is harvest ritual invoking the critical and material consequences of imagination.
 Agropunk finds perverse pleasure in the patterns of monoculture even as it moves to subvert them.
 Agropunk is a symbiotic fungus at the margins of a cornfield, battling inner pathogenic urges.

 <br>